Adamp799/GLiNER2_synthetic_data/design.md

 The notebook evaluates both the base and fine-tuned GLiNER2 models on the held-out synthetic set using **classification accuracy**: the fraction of examples where the model's predicted label exactly matches the gold label.
 Per-label accuracy is reported alongside overall accuracy to expose class-specific weaknesses.

 **Setup:** 150 training examples (50/50/50 per label) and 30 held-out evaluation examples (10/10/10 per label), generated with different seeds and no cross-split overlap.
-Fine-tuned for 3 epochs with batch size 8 (56 steps total).
+Fine-tuned for 3 epochs with batch size 8 (~19 steps per epoch, 57 steps total).

 Results should be interpreted with caution: the evaluation set is synthetically generated from the same template pool as the training set.
 A model that has memorised the template structure rather than learned genuine sentiment will also score well.
 The results demonstrate that the fine-tuning pipeline runs correctly and that the generated data is internally consistent, but not that the fine-tuned model generalises to real-world sentiment text.